-Donor-advised funds: A flexible tool for your philanthropic strategy
+Donor-advised funds: Simplify your giving strategy

 Students in a classroom.